-Al business actors are expected to take the following measures under the leadership of management:
+AI business actors are expected to take the following measures under the leadership of management:

-- Make efforts to improve AI literacy by using training and education materials suitable for the job titles and job duties including those offered by external lecturers. - Use training and educational materials suitable for each member's roles.
+- Make efforts to improve AI literacy by using training and education materials suitable for the job titles and job duties including those offered by external lecturers. - Use training and educational materials suitable for each member's roles. - Make efforts to require all employees to receive education about AI ethics which is especially important.